shiebas/safa_connect/docs/invoicing/multimedia_training_proposal.md

 ---

-*Prepared for SAFA Global by the IT Training Department* *June 12, 2025*
+*Prepared for SAFA Connect by the IT Training Department* *June 12, 2025*